pwsacademy/swift-setup/editors/vscode-windows/README.md

 ## Testing

 To run unit tests, select **View ▸ Testing** from the menu bar to open the **Test Explorer**.
-There, you can either run all tests, or run a specific target, class, or test:
+There, you can either run all tests, or run specific tests or suites:

 ![](testing.png)

-If the Test Explorer shows a test discovery error, select **Terminal ▸ Run Build Task...** from the menu bar and run the **swift: Build All** task to build the test targets.

-Test results will appear in the integrated terminal, in the Test Explorer, and in the editor.
+Test results will appear in the Test Explorer, the Test Results pane, and in the editor.

 ---

-Last updated: 23 Sept.
-2022 \
+Last updated: 4 Nov.
+2024 \
 Author: [Steven Van Impe](https://github.com/svanimpe)